WhitakerLab/WhitakerLabProjectManagement/Isla-Staden/Weekly-Meetings.md

 #### What would you like to work on next week?

 * BNIP
+  * KW: This is getting so exciting! :grinning: :tada:
 * budget for opencon!! (another half hour max)
+  * KW: Great - send along & recommend staying at OpenCon hotel
 * DAS: wrangle subj info (a morning?)
+  * KW & IS: Write up algorithm for assigning subjects
 * CD: apply to NSPN job (no idea)
 * prepare for mozilla democall (this is something I can be thinking about when working on bnip readme etc. Will want to practice it on Kirstie a couple of times (~5 mins))
+  * KW: :sparkles: Ready to rock - practise scheduled for 3pm Friday :grimacing:
 * prepare for mozfest (a while)

 #### Where do you need help from Kirstie?